These Are the Counties In the Dallas-Fort Worth-Arlington, TX Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The Dallas-Fort Worth-Arlington, TX, metro area consists of Dallas County, Tarrant County, Collin County, and eight other counties.
-In the past week, there were an average of 6.2 new coronavirus cases every day per 100,000 Dallas residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there were an average of 6.9 daily new cases per 100,000 Dallas residents.
+In the past week, there were an average of 15.4 new coronavirus cases every day per 100,000 Dallas residents, greater than the national figure.
+The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there were an average of 6.1 daily new cases per 100,000 Dallas residents.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Dallas-Fort Worth-Arlington metro area, COVID-19 is growing the slowest in Tarrant County.
-There were an average of 0.4 new cases per day per 100,000 residents in Tarrant County during the past week, the least of the 11 counties in Dallas with available data.
+Within the Dallas-Fort Worth-Arlington metro area, COVID-19 is growing the slowest in Hunt County.
+There were an average of 1.5 new cases per day per 100,000 residents in Hunt County during the past week, the least of the 11 counties in Dallas with available data.

 Case growth in the Dallas metro area varies widely at the county level.
-In Johnson County, for example, there were an average of 29.6 new cases per day per 100,000 residents in the past week -- the most of any county in Dallas and far more than the case growth rate in Tarrant County.
+In Dallas County, for example, there were an average of 25.2 new cases per day per 100,000 residents in the past week -- the most of any county in Dallas and far more than the case growth rate in Hunt County.

-While Tarrant County has the slowest case growth in the Dallas area, it does not have the lowest incidence of cases overall.
-As of April 7, there were a total of 27,420.8 confirmed cases per 100,000 residents in Tarrant County, the ninth fewest of the 11 counties in the metro area.
-For comparison, the U.S. has so far reported 24,484.6 cases per 100,000 Americans nationwide.
+Just as Hunt County has the slowest case growth in the Dallas area, it also has the lowest incidence of cases overall.
+As of April 13, there were a total of 16,728.6 confirmed cases per 100,000 residents in Hunt County, the fewest of the 11 counties in the metro area.
+For comparison, the U.S. has so far reported 24,542.2 cases per 100,000 Americans nationwide.

-The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
-These changes have led to widespread job loss and record unemployment.
-These changes have led to widespread job loss and record unemployment.
-In Tarrant County, unemployment peaked at 13.4% in April 2020.
-As of June 2021, the county's unemployment rate was 6.3%.

 These are all the counties in Texas where COVID-19 is slowing (and where it's still getting worse).